 Phil Mechanic Studios, 109 Roberts Street, River Arts District, Asheville.
-Stand Gallery, Extended through Mar.
-31 - "Twenty Years Gone: Retrospective of TL Lange".
+Stand Gallery, Through Dec.
+12 - "Twenty Years Gone: Retrospective of TL Lange".
+Receptions will be held on Dec.
+11, from noon-7pm.
 Arguably the most talented of the three Lange brother artists, TL Lange was an actual rockstar in Atlanta before he was an art rockstar in Asheville.
 "He was going to participate in the Fall Studio Stroll (2001) but something came up.
 He dropped a couple of cardboard jericho cases with random unstretched canvases & paper pieces for me to sell.
 This work is from that batch.
 It has never been viewed by the public before; some are for sale & others are only being shown." - Stephen Lange.
-New works have been added to the exhibit.
 Hours: call about hours.
-Contact: Stephen Lange at 828/275-6243 or e-mail to (langeart@me.com).
+Contact: Stephen Lange at 828/275-6243 or e-mail to (langeart@me.com)